CodeDotJS/space/features.md

    tags="Fiction, Classic Literature, Novel" description="Fyodor Dostoevsky's Crime and Punishment is a masterful psychological exploration of guilt and redemption.
 The novel's protagonist, Raskolnikov, is compelling in his complex moral struggle and descent into madness after committing murder.
 Dostoevsky's vivid portrayal of 19th-century St. Petersburg adds depth to the narrative.
 The philosophical dialogues are profound, though occasionally dense.
 Overall, it's a thought-provoking and intense read that leaves a lasting impact." %}

+- Make the block visible by setting `status="active"`.
+You can leave it empty to hide the block.

 ```
 {% raw %}

 {% include book.html
+   status="active"
    name="Crime and Punishment"
    author="Fyodor Dostoevysky"
    started="January 9, 2024"